PrestaShop/open-source/content/maintainers-guide/processes/release/prestashop/_index.md

    _To make any new wordings translatable._

    - **Lock the theme version.**

+   - **Make sure to trigger the release of the Upgrade module if necessary.**

    - **Perform manual verifications.**
    _To make sure that the project is ready to be built._